scoulomb/myPublicCloud/General/4-data-storage-overview.md

 - Blob storage: unstructured data
     - Block blob
     - Append blob (for instance logs)
-    - page blobs (VM disks and database are using page blob as persistent storage)
+    - Page blobs (VM disks and database are using page blob as persistent storage).
+See https://docs.microsoft.com/en-us/answers/questions/206327/page-blob-and-its-relation-with-disk.html
+    >  Yes, Premium and Standard disks (managed and unmanaged) are backed by Page Blobs
 - File storage: same as blob storage but supports SMB protcol so it can be attached to several VMs (network drive later)
     - Good for migration scenarios
     - Can be shared on Azure VM or on premises
-- Disk: virtual machine disk
+- Disk: virtual machine disk (unmanaged are linked to page blob storage of user's storage account, see below).
+Disk is the only element to not be part of a storage account as we will see in Storage explorer and console.
 - Table storage: no-sql db (like Cosmos db)
 - Queue storage: for service delivery guarantee